+So what gives?
 Do we get more introverted as we get older?

-In a post on Quiet Revolution, Cain confirms what you’ve probably suspected all along — we act more “introverted” as we age.
-Psychologists call this phenomenon “intrinsic maturation,” and it means our personalities become more balanced as we get older, “a kind of fine wine that mellows with age,” writes Cain.
+In a post on Quiet Revolution, Cain confirmed my suspicions: We act more introverted as we get older.
+Psychologists call this “intrinsic maturation.”
+It means our personalities become more balanced “like a kind of fine wine that mellows with age,” writes Cain.

-It’s why we slow down and start enjoying a quieter, calmer life — both introverts and extroverts.
+It’s why we slow down as we get older and start enjoying a quieter, calmer life.
+And yes, this happens to both introverts and extroverts.

 Becoming More Introverted Is a Good Thing

-From an evolutionary standpoint, becoming more “introverted” as we age makes sense.
-And it’s probably a good thing.
+From an evolutionary standpoint, becoming more introverted as we age makes sense, and it’s probably a good thing.